micronucleus/micronucleus/Readme.txt

 t167_default    -   ATtiny167 default (uses xtal)       -   1390 bytes
 Nanite841       -   Nanite841 firmware                  -   1608 bytes

 You can add your own configuration by adding a new folder to /firmware/configurations/.
 The folder has to contain a customized "Makefile.inc" and "boorloaderconfig.h".
-The bootloader options are explaines in these files.
 Feel free to supply a pull request if you added and tested a previously unsupported device.

 If changes to the configuration lead to an increase in bootloader size, it may be necessary to change the bootloader start address.
 Please consult "Makefile.inc" for details.